Below are the Board of Trustees for UUCSR for the 2026-2027 year.

-Board meetings are held on the first Tuesday of each month at 6:30 PM in the Board Room (and on Zoom), and are open to all.
+Board meetings are held on the third Tuesday of each month at 6:30 PM in the Board Room (and on Zoom), and are open to all.
 Board meeting minutes are available here.
-(No Meeting in July) *Update for July 2025- we will be having a Board meeting July 8th, at 6:30pm
+(Occasionally there is no Meeting in July)

 I first learned about UUCSR when I was invited by a member to join a newly formed UU meditation group.
 I soon became aware that our minister (Rev. Dan O’Neal) was dying and that he was choosing to share his journey with the congregation.
 Impressed by the sensitivity, thoughtfulness, and compassion displayed by everyone involved in this process, I decided I wanted to be part of this loving congregation and joined in 1995.